antiboredom/p5.vscode/README.md

 # p5.vscode

 p5.vscode helps you create p5.js projects in Visual Studio Code.
-It also includes autocompletion, a simple tool to browse and install third-party p5 libraries, and the `Live Server` extension.
+It also includes autocompletion, a simple tool to browse and install third-party p5 libraries, and the `Five Server` extension.

 I made this extension for my students in particular, but I hope it's helpful for anyone using p5.
 I'm aware there are a few other VS Code extensions that do something similar, but they didn't quite meet my requirements.